gullwing-io/bookworms/docs/ADVANCED-USAGE.md

 $ npx bookworms merge ./my-bookmarks.yaml ./my-company-bookmarks.yaml https://raw.githubusercontent.com/thearegee/bookworms/main/demo/config/bookmarks.yaml
 ```

-In this example Bookworms is merging together multiple bookmark `YAML` files it will be default merge them into one top level folder called "Merged worms" but you can override the label and the description with the command:
+In this example Bookworms is merging together multiple bookmark `YAML` files, by default it will merge them into one top level folder called "Merged worms" but you can override the label and the description with the command:

 ```BASH
 $ npm start -- merge ./my-bookmarks.yaml ./my-company-bookmarks.yaml https://raw.githubusercontent.com/thearegee/bookworms/main/demo/config/bookmarks.yaml -l="My bookmarks" -t="Bookmarks my personal bookmarks, my bookmarks from work and remote bookmarks that interest me"